3. The Bass

 [hh hh] [hh hh] [hh hh] [hh hh] = hh*8

-: they are 2 notes in one beat.
-You can simply write c2*2
+Similarly, the same happens with [c4 c4]: they are 2 notes in one beat.
+You can simply write c4*2.

-"[- sd]*2" = "- sd - sd"
+Another less obvious simplification is: "[- sd]*2" = "- sd - sd"

-, this beat will last the entire cycle, but with the brackets we have divided the beat into 2, so each sound will last half of a cycle.
-By multiplying by 2, it's like having "[- sd][- sd]"
+Remember that what we put in quotes "" lasted one cycle.
+If we only put one beat in the cycle "[- sd]", this beat will last the entire cycle.
+The brackets divide the beat in 2, so each sound will last half of a cycle.
+By multiplying by 2, it's like having "[- sd][- sd]".
+This represents 2 beats of one cycle divided in 2.
+It is time-equivalent to "- sd - sd.

 "[- sd]*2" = "[- sd][- sd]" = "- sd - sd"